 - In August, Washington Hospital's Stroke Program was recognized as a recipient of the American Heart Association/American Stroke Association's Get With the Guidelines Gold Plus Quality Achievement Award and the Target Stroke Honor Roll Award for improving stroke care.

-- In July, Washington Hospital and Kidango's Washington Township Child Care Center celebrated the annivesary of a ten year partnership improving early education for hundreds of Fremont and tri-city children.
+- In July, Washington Hospital and Kidango's Washington Township Child Care Center celebrated the annivesary of a 10-year partnership improving early education for hundreds of Fremont and Tri-City Area children.